 \section{Systems with polynomial-dimensional dynamical Lie algebras}

-The framework of Lie-algebraic simulation~\cite{Somma.2006-EfficientSolvabilityHamiltonians,Goh.2025-LiealgebraicClassicalSimulations} (reviewed in \cref{ssec:gsimTheory}) exploits a simple but far-reaching observation: in many structured circuit families, the physically reachable dynamics are confined to a proper invariant operator subspace whose dimension grows only polynomially with the system size $n$.
-When this happens, expectation values of the form~\eqref{eq:expectationvalue} can be computed by propagating in a low-dimensional adjoint representation of the underlying DLA, rather than in the $2^n$-dimensional Hilbert space.

-This perspective shifts the central question from ``how large is the Hilbert space?'' to two algebraic questions: (i) when does a circuit family generate a DLA $\g\subseteq\mathfrak{su}(2^n)$ with $\dim(\g)=\mathcal{O}(\poly(n))$, and (ii) in which basis (or representation) can the basic preprocessing primitives of $\gsim$ (i.e., linear-independence checks and commutator evaluations for computing the adjoint data) be implemented with polynomial resources?
+The framework of Lie-algebraic simulation~\cite{Somma.2006-EfficientSolvabilityHamiltonians,Goh.2025-LiealgebraicClassicalSimulations} (reviewed in \cref{ssec:gsimTheory}) rests on a simple structural observation: for many structured circuit families, the Heisenberg-picture evolution of relevant observables is closed with respect to an invariant operator subspace whose dimension grows only polynomially with the system size $n$.
+When this happens, expectation values of the form~\eqref{eq:expectationvalue} can be computed by propagating in a low-dimensional representation of the induced operator dynamics, rather than in the $2^n$-dimensional Hilbert space.
+This shifts the central question of simulability from the size of the Hilbert space to two algebraic questions: when does a circuit family induce a DLA $\g\subseteq\mathfrak{su}(2^n)$ with $\dim(\g)=\mathcal{O}(\poly(n))$, and in which representation can the basic preprocessing primitives required by $\gsim$ be implemented efficiently?

-A common baseline for discussing (i) is the Pauli string regime.
-If the generators are individual Pauli strings (i.e., one considers \emph{Pauli Lie algebras} in the sense of \cref{eq:Paulistringbasis}), recent classification results imply a strong dichotomy: aside from essentially free-fermionic families (yielding $\Theta(n^2)$-dimensional algebras) and a few degenerate low-dimensional cases (commuting or effectively one-body structures), connected Pauli Lie algebras are typically exponentially large in $n$~\cite{Aguilar.2024-FullClassificationPauli,Wiersema.2024-ClassificationDynamicalLie,Kokcu.2024-ClassificationDynamicalLie}.
-Within the Pauli-generator setting, the free-fermion/matchgate case therefore appears as the main nontrivial polynomial regime, and indeed in that case efficient simulation is already well understood: free-fermionic circuits admit specialized techniques such as fermionic linear optics and Wick/Pfaffian methods~\cite{Knill.2001-FermionicLinearOptics,Valiant.2001-QuantumComputersThat,Terhal.2002-ClassicalSimulationNoninteractingfermion}.
+A natural baseline for the first question is the regime of \emph{Pauli Lie algebras}, where the generators are individual Pauli strings.
+In this setting, recent classification results imply a strong dichotomy: apart from essentially free-fermionic families with $\Theta(n^2)$-dimensional algebras and degenerate low-dimensional cases such as commuting or effectively one-body structures, connected Pauli Lie algebras grow exponentially in $n$~\cite{Aguilar.2024-FullClassificationPauli,Wiersema.2024-ClassificationDynamicalLie,Kokcu.2024-ClassificationDynamicalLie}.
+Within the Pauli-generator setting, the free-fermion/matchgate case therefore appears as the main nontrivial polynomial regime, and indeed in that case efficient simulation is already well understood through fermionic linear optics~\cite{Knill.2001-FermionicLinearOptics,Valiant.2001-QuantumComputersThat,Terhal.2002-ClassicalSimulationNoninteractingfermion}.
 In this sense, $\gsim$ recovers free-fermionic simulability as one important instance of a broader Lie-algebraic simulability paradigm.